 To get a policy, you just answer handful of questions, and then purchase the policy online with a credit card at a very reasonable premium.
 The policy is available to both plaintiffs and defendants at limits of $10,000, $25,000, $35,000, $50,000, $75,000, $100,000, $125,000, $150,000, $200,000 and $250,000.

-If you are a party to litigation in Florida, then you may purchase a policy if the following conditions are met:
+If you are a party to litigation in Florida or Georgia, then you may purchase a policy if the following conditions are met:

 The policy lasts from the date the policy is purchased until (1) the date that is thirty days after a judgment for attorney’s fees is entered against the insured, or (2) the voluntary or involuntary dismissal of the litigation, whichever occurs first.
 There is no need to pay a renewal premium, ever!